victorkich/victorkich.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student at the University of Tsukuba, specializing in deep reinforcement learning, computer vision, and robotics.
+My research focuses on developing advanced algorithms for state representation learning and their applications in autonomous systems.
+I am passionate about exploring the intersection of artificial intelligence and robotics, aiming to contribute to innovative research that advances the capabilities of intelligent agents.

 ## Research Interests

+- **Reinforcement Learning:** Policy learning, state representation, contrastive learning
-- **Computer Vision:** image recognition, image generation, video captioning
+- **Simulation:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Robotics:** meta-learning, incremental learning, transfer learning

 ## News